Naseband/SAMP-CustomStuntBonus/README.md

 Config defines and most of the functions are explained inside the script.

-To run this script, you need the foreach include, the ColAndreas Plugin and the rotations.inc include by Nero_3D.
+To run this script, you need the foreach include, the ColAndreas plugin and the rotations.inc include by Nero_3D.

 Credits:

-- Nero_3D > rotations.inc (v 1.2.0)
-- [uL] Members Slice, Pottus, Chris42O and also Crayder & codectile > ColAndreas <3
-- Zeex & Kar > foreach

-Also thanks to ProRakNet, he reminded me of this again.
-Almost abandoned it.
+Thanks to everyone who contributed to foreach, ColAndreas and rotations.inc.